Citi profit beats estimates as fixed-income trading jumps

 The ratio of expenses to revenue was about 58 per cent, in line with the company’s goal for this year.

+In late 2019, the company might reach 10 per cent, Gerspach said in January.

+Citigroup’s return on tangible equity is dragged down by accounting for some of its deferred tax assets, or DTAs, leftover from the financial crisis.

-Citigroup’s shares were up marginally at $58.65 in premarket trading.
+The company’s shares were up little changed at $58.40 in premarket trading.

 Through Wednesday’s close, the stock had risen about 17 per cent since the U.S. presidential elections, but is down 1.6 per cent so far this year.